The Real Purpose of Gap Analysis

 - Identifying what is missing/needed in current states

-As you are surely familiar, conducting a gap analysis is not exactly passive work.
+As you are surely familiar with, conducting a gap analysis is not exactly passive work.
 It requires the safety manager to be patient, realistic, and critical.
 Here are four best practices for conducting a gap analysis.

 Identify All Current Resources